 Prepping a house before selling can easily run between $10,000 and $20,000.
-The enhancements can range from cosmetic, such as a fresh coat of paint, to necessary, such as repairing a roof so the house can pass inspection.
+The enhancements can range from cosmetic, such as a fresh coat of paint, to necessary, like repairing a roof so the house can pass inspection.
 This is a significant expense for most families, so consider these four sources for funding home improvements.

 1. Estate assets